Post-hospitalist: Description

 In recent years, acuity levels and medical needs of most patients entering Post-Acute and Long-Term Care facilities have dramatically increased.
 The American Hospital Association reports 54.3% of patients in post-acute facilities have Severity of Illness Level 3 and 4 in comparison to 40.8% of acute care hospital patients.
 "Patients in nursing facilities are frail, sick, elderly, have multiple comorbidities, and are oftentimes on many more medications than they need.
 It is only through frequent, publicized scheduled presence of specialized doctors in a facility that these issues can be addressed".
 Jerome Wilborn, M.D., National Medical Director of Post-Acute Care for IPC Healthcare.

-The physicians who specialize in caring for patients in these type of facilities are Post-Hospitalists.
+The physicians who specialize in caring for patients in these types of facilities are Post-Hospitalists.
 "A specialist Post-Acute physician can provide better clinical care to a Post-Acute patient than a non-specialist.
 They know the rules, regulations and challenges that the patients, families and the skilled nursing facilities have.
 They're able to coordinate the patient care and the team's approach to care", Scott Kuhlman, former Vice President of Business and Staffing Development with Extended Care Physicians (ECP).

-Typical community doctors who are a patient's Primary Care Provider (PCP), and most other Nurse Practitioner(NP) or Physician's Assistant(PA) extender models do not have the time or ability to effectively monitor patient care when the patient is in a post-acute or long-term care facility.
+Typical community doctors who are a patient's Primary Care Provider (PCP), and most other Nurse Practitioner (NP) or Physician's Assistant (PA) extender models do not have the time or ability to effectively monitor patient care when the patient is in a post-acute or long-term care facility.
 As a result, increased hospitalizations, re-admissions and unnecessary ER utilization occur frequently, increasing overall health care costs.

 When patients become ill with an urgent or non-emergency problem, most traditional care models typically direct the patient to the ER, utilizing the ER as an outpatient clinic rather than the clinician going to the facility, examining and treating the patient on-site.

 "Post-Hospitalist Care is almost an art in itself", said Scott Sears, M.D.
 FACP, Chief Clinical Officer of Tacoma, Washington. based Sound Physicians.
 "That's why it's not in the patient's best interest to have a doctor who just dabbles in post-acute care.
 That's where the dedicated provider with a passion and vision for the work is so valuable.
 We also have more success with people who have more experience".

 Health Systems and Managed Care Organizations are now utilizing Post-Hospitalist specialists in their continuum of care.
 "It's upping the game in Post-Acute care.
 It's looking at the whole continuum of care from a systems perspective, improving hand-offs and transitions" Scott Rissmiller, M.D., Chief Hospitalist at the Carolina Healthcare System.

 Post-Hospitalist medical services focus on providing care to high-risk, medically complex patients with the following common diagnoses: